Utah Pride Festival

-The Utah Pride Festival is a festival held in downtown Salt Lake City in June celebrating Utah's diversity and gay, lesbian, bisexual, and transgender (LGBT) community.
+The Utah Pride Festival is a festival held in downtown Salt Lake City in June celebrating Utah's diversity and gay, lesbian, bisexual, and transgender (LGBTQ) community.
 The event is a program of the Utah Pride Center, and includes the state's second-largest parade, after the Days of '47 Parade.

 Festivities

 The festival includes the parade, a film festival, the Dyke March, members of the Bear Clan, Leathermen, and the Sisters of bondage subcultures, an interfaith service by the Utah Pride Interfaith Coalition, 5K charity run, and related parties and receptions.

 Participation in the festival cuts across a broad spectrum of Utahans.
-Past speakers during the celebration have ranged from Salt Lake City Mayor Rocky Anderson, who was quoted in support of same sex marriage, to Utah Rep. Jackie Biskupski, the state's first openly lesbian legislator (later became Salt Lake City's first openly lesbian mayor).
+Past speakers during the celebration have ranged from Salt Lake City Mayor Rocky Anderson, who was quoted in support of same-sex marriage, to Utah Rep. Jackie Biskupski, the state's first openly lesbian legislator (later became Salt Lake City's first openly lesbian mayor).

 The festival's last day (Sunday) begins with the parade.
 Participants have included Mayor Ralph Becker, County Mayor Ben McAdams, a group of uniformed Boy Scouts, the largest group - Mormons Building Bridges, Mormons for Equality, the Provo Pride Council, Westminster College (Utah), and Weber State University.
 Over 140 organizations, sponsors, and religious groups participate.
 A large rainbow flag fills the street at the back of the parade.